gabrielluizcm/slowmodoro/README.md

   - **FIXED:** text alignment on timer's setting labels when using Portuguese language;
   - Components are now atomic organized;
   - Colors have more meaningful names.
+- v2.1.2:
+  - Changed colors in **Settings Menu** to fit the palette better.

 # Nerd stuff